-If you live in Hawaii and do not enroll within this 31-day period, you will automatically be enrolled in the UHC Hawaii plan at the employee-only coverage level.
+If you live in Hawaii and do not enroll within this 31-day period, you will not be able to enroll in medical coverage until the next annual benefits open enrollment period.
+The only exception is if you meet the guidelines outlined in Changing Your Coverage later in this section.

 This coverage remains in effect for the remainder of the calendar year.
 You may change your plan and/or coverage level during the next benefits open enrollment period, held each fall.
 You are permitted to make certain changes sooner if you meet the guidelines outlined in Changing Your Coverage later in this section.